jinayshah86/notebook/docs/python/functions.md

-**Generator functions** are very similar to regular functions, but instead of returning results through return statements, they use yield, which allows them to suspend and resume their state between each call.
+**Generator functions** are very similar to regular functions, but instead of returning results through `return` statements, they use `yield`, which allows them to suspend and resume their state between each call.

-It's also worth noting that you can use the return statement in a generator function.
+It's also worth noting that you can use the `return` statement in a generator function.
 It will produce a `StopIteration` exception to be raised, effectively ending the iteration.
-If a return statement were actually to make the function return something, it would break the iteration protocol.
+If a `return` statement were actually to make the function return something, it would break the iteration protocol.
 Python's consistency prevents this, and allows us great ease when coding.

-Example:
+**Example:**
 ```python
 # fibonacci.elegant.py
 def fibonacci(N):